HenryMagram/drivechain.info/faq/index.md

 If miners refuse to activate the soft fork, it is still possible for users to activate it, and force it upon the miners (just as today's users force miners to enforce all activated soft forks -- activation of past soft forks is no longer optional for miners).
 This is riskier, but still very safe if user-support is overwhelming.
 If user-support is merely lukewarm (or unmeasureable), then we might turn to the exchanges for help.

-The "blind merged mining" technology <del>has not been developed</del> is under development.
-It will <del>take an unknown amount of time to code and review probably be finished by the end of the summer</del> has recently been finished.

 ### What's the rush?
 Aren't you worried about bugs? ### {#rushing}